 - 1. On school grounds; - 2.
 Off school grounds at a school sponsored activity, function, or event; - 3.
 Traveling to or from school or a school activity, function, or event; or - 4.
-Either causes harm or could potentially cause harm (physical, social, emotional) to other students, school employees or property, or the reputation of the school or the Diocese. - 5.
+In a manner that either causes harm or could potentially cause harm (physical, social, emotional) to other students, school employees or property, or the reputation of the school or the Diocese. - 5.
 At any time when the principal/designee determines that the student's conduct either causes harm or could potentially cause harm to other students, school employees or property, or the reputation of the school or the Diocese.